-Effective January 1, 2010, the Deputy Commissioner in charge of licensing, during the time frame under audit, was reassigned to a different department within in the City.
-While this individual has done a great deal of work to address prior audit findings and to update license applications, these efforts have been restricted as authorization and implement of changes are contingent upon the assistance of those in other departments.
-As a result, it is of great concern that the issues identified in this audit will continue going forward as new individuals attempt to discern the complicated and archaic license requirements which are in serious need of modernization.
+Effective January 4, 2010, the Deputy Commissioner in charge of licensing for the prior two and half years, which includes six of the nine months under audit, was reassigned to a different department within city government.
+While this individual has done a great deal of work to address prior audit findings, to update license applications, and to amend licensing legislation, these efforts have been limited as authorization and implementation of changes are contingent upon the cooperation and assistance of individuals in other departments.
+In the past interdepartmental relationships have not always achieved the timely resolution of licensing matters.

+As a result, it is of concern to the Office of the City Auditor that issues identified in this audit will continue as new individuals attempt to discern the often complicated and archaic license requirements, which are in serious need of modernization.

-Therefore, the Office of the City Auditor strongly recommends that the Administration and Corporation Counsel work together to review and update current licensing categories, fees, requirements, and verbiage; as well as work with the Common Council to seek all necessary legislative approvals.
+Therefore, the Office of the City Auditor strongly recommends that the administration and Corporation Council work together to review and update current licensing categories, fees, requirements, and verbiage.
+Recommended updates should be brought to the Common Council to seek all necessary legislative approvals.

-In addition, as stated in previous licensing audits, the Office of the City Auditor strongly recommends that the administration consider consolidating the licensing division under one department, such as the City Clerk's Office, which previously carried out this function and currently issues various licenses on behalf of New York State; or transfer it to the new permit desk currently being created by the new administration, in an effort to streamline and coordinate critically linked operational review and approval processes in an effort to better serve the public and promote reasonable neighborhood and business development timelines.
+In addition, as stated in previous licensing audits, the Office of the City Auditor strongly recommends that the administration consider consolidating the licensing division under one department, such as the City Clerk's Office, which previously carried out this function and currently issues various licenses on behalf of New York State.
+Another option is to transfer it to the new permit desk, recently created by the new administration, in an effort to stream line processes and to better serve the public.
+This would also serve and promote reasonable neighborhood and business development timelines.

 Lastly, it should be noted that better oversight of licensing is in order as previous audit reports have commented on an apparent lack of ownership over this function, as various recommendations have not been responded to.
-As a result, the Office of the City Auditor requests that the Administration communicate, in a timely manner, its thoughts and suggestions on how its plans to address the above audit recommendations, as it is envisioned that the change in leadership from the out-going administration to the new administration, that came into office in January 2010, will offer a fresh opportunity for improvement.
+The Office of the City Auditor hopes that going forward the administration will work closer with the Office of the City Auditor and communicate its thought and suggestions on how it plans to address audit recommendations.
+The new administration that came into office in January, 2010, will offer a fresh opportunity for improvement that can enhance the city's licensing function.